Otohiko Endō

-Otohikon Endō (乙彦 遠藤), born February 1, 1947, Is a Japanese politician from the New Komeito Party, and a former member of the House of Representatives in the Diet (national legislature).
+Otohikon Endō (乙彦 遠藤; born 1 February 1947) is a Japanese politician from the New Komeito Party, and a former member of the House of Representatives in the Diet (national legislature).

 Early life

 A native of Gifu, Gifu and graduate of Keio University, he joined the Ministry of Foreign Affairs in 1969, attending the University of Cambridge while in the ministry.

 Political career

 Leaving the ministry in 1988, he was elected for the first time in 1990.